Learning Services Department

 Request for Special Education Records

 Parents can request their student’s IEP at any time.
 Special Education records are considered a “temporary” record for a student.
 Law requires that schools keep a student’s temporary record for five years after graduation and then shred the documents.
-Only previous students themselves or the legal guardian for a person over the age of 18 is able to request records.
-Please contact Marianne Greco Learning Services Administrative Assistant, at 630-530-3431 or mgreco@dupage88.net to request the information.
+Only previous students themselves or the legal guardian for a person over the age of 18 are able to request records.
+Please contact Learning Services Administrative Assistant Marianne Greco at 630-530-3431 or mgreco@dupage88.net to request the information.

 Important notice

-Students with disabilities may receive related services as part of their individual education programs (IEPs).
-DuPage High School District 88 will maintain related service logs that record the type and number of minutes of the related service(s) administered to such students.
-Parents/guardians of students with disabilities may also request copies of their child’s related service logs at any time.
+Students with disabilities may receive related services as part of their Individualized Education Plan (IEP).
+District 88 will maintain related service logs that record the type and number of minutes of the related service(s) administered to such students.
+Parents/guardians of students with disabilities also may request copies of their child’s related service logs at any time.

 Name Phone Schedule Contact